 James Alexander Fee, known as Alexander, served in the Merchant Navy and was on board the Belfast built SS Castlehill when it sank after a Luftwaffe attack.

-Merchant Navy man William Fisken was a Radio Officer on board the SS Loughgarry when it sank off the coast of Rathlin Island, Co.
+Merchant Navy man William Fisken was a Radio Officer on board the SS Lochgarry when it sank off the coast of Rathlin Island, Co.
 Antrim, Northern Ireland.

 Mate George McCormick served in the Merchant Navy during World War Two.
 He died on board the SS Castlehill, which was attacked in the Bristol Channel.